Segflow/blog/content/post/acebear-ctf-secure_login.md

 Mainly we loop over the user_input, taking 4 bytes each time and converting them to a long integer by calling `strtoul`.
 Remember that the user input should only contain hexadecimal characters, that's why the third argument to [strtoul](http://www.cplusplus.com/reference/cstdlib/strtoul/), the `base` argument, is 16.

-The only unknown value here is the value of `d`, by following the cross references of the address **0x804b0c0**, I found that, when the program starts, in addition to printing the hello message, a file with the name `key` is opened and its content is read into the address **0x804b0c0**.
+The only unknown value here is the value of `d`, by following the cross-references of the address **0x804b0c0**, I found that when the program starts, in addition to printing the hello message, a file with the name `key` is opened and its content is read into the address **0x804b0c0**.

-Humm, we do not have the `key` file, so at this point I started looking for a way to leak it.
-Fortunately, the programs prints the generated password even though it does not match the correct one, and with that fact we can craft a special input so that the generated password that will get printed is in fact the `key`.
+Humm, we do not have the `key` file, so at this point, I started looking for a way to leak it.
+Fortunately, the programs prints the generated password even though it does not match the correct one, and with that fact, we can craft a special input so that the generated password that will get printed is, in fact, the `key`.

-Basically we need to make the generation algorithm only depends on the `key` and nothing else, which means nullify the value of `x`.
+Basically, we need to make the generation algorithm only depends on the `key` and nothing else, which means nullify the value of `x`.
 Since at the start `s` is null, we can nullify the value of `x` simply by forcing `a` to be equal to the value of `b` so that the value of `x` will be:

 > x `=` b `XOR` b `XOR` s
 >